Vietnam

 Semi-Finalist candidates may be contacted for a virtual interview.

-Foreign Language Proficiency
+Foreign Language Evaluation (FLE) Form

 Proficiency in Vietnamese is not required at the time of application, but applicants are strongly encouraged to study Vietnamese prior to arrival.
 Applicants without Vietnamese language skills should include plans for language study in their Fulbright projects and should plan to study Vietnamese concurrent with their research after arriving.
 For applicants without Vietnamese language proficiency, feasibility of conducting research must be demonstrated.

 Applicants should be comfortable working independently.
 Conditions and cultural norms in Vietnam may be different than in the United States.
-Participants must be willing and able to physically and mentally adapt to working in the hierarchical Vietnamese cultural context and the often bureaucratic Vietnamese educational system.
-There are often not many foreigners working at host institutions, and as a result participants may experience loneliness and isolation.
+Participants must be willing and able to physically and mentally adapt to working in the hierarchical Vietnamese cultural context and the often-bureaucratic Vietnamese educational system.
+There are often not many foreigners working at host institutions and, as a result, participants may experience loneliness and isolation.

 Fulbright Proposal Types